-- 5.1 The Neighbourhood Plan has been informed following a review of the extant and emerging policies of Aylesbury Vale District Council and deliberately avoids repeating national and local planning policies which are supported and therefore the proposed policies of the Neighbourhood Plan will focus on a relatively small number of development issues. - 5.2 These are written against the background that the Neighbourhood Plan must contribute towards the sustainable development of the area. - 5.3 WTNP meets the requirement for sustainable development by: - Encouraging provision of new homes for young families - Encouraging provision of new homes for older people wishing to downsize - Requiring high quality designed developments which complement the existing character of the parish and neighbouring properties - All new housing will comply with environmental legislation - 5.4 The proposals and following policies of the plan do not therefore require a Sustainability Appraisal nor a Strategic Environmental Assessment (SA/SEA).
-A copy of the screening report can be seen in Appendix 7 of the Consultation Statement.
+- 5.1 The Neighbourhood Plan has been informed following a review of the extant and emerging policies of Aylesbury Vale District Council and deliberately avoids repeating national and local planning policies which are supported and therefore the proposed policies of the Neighbourhood Plan will focus on a relatively small number of development issues. - 5.2 These are written against the background that the Neighbourhood Plan must contribute towards the sustainable development of the area. - 5.3 WTNP meets the requirement for sustainable development by: - Encouraging provision of new homes for young families - Encouraging provision of new homes for older people wishing to downsize - Requiring high quality designed developments which complement the existing character of the parish and neighbouring properties - All new housing will comply with environmental legislation - 5.4 The proposals and following policies of the plan therefore do not require a sustainable appraisal, nor a strategic environmental assessment.